 Welcome!
-I (Peter Lugtig) am a survey methodologist working at the department of methods and statistics of Utrecht University.
-I teach and do research on the methodology of doing longitudinal research in the social sciences.
-You can find my full CV by clicking on the link at the left.
+I (Peter Lugtig) am a survey methodologist working at the department of Methodology and Statistics of Utrecht University.
+I teach and do research on the methodology of data collection in the social sciences; more specifically using combination of surveys and (smartphone) sensors.
+You can find my full CV in the menu or main page.

 This personal webpage is about my research.
 I have the tendency to get distracted into too many side-projects (all fun and important), but my main research interests are: